Est 1994, Sydney's oldest tourism website

-Although there are exclusive homes dotted around the water's edge, there are large tracts of parklands, reserves and gardens that balance the harbour environmentally.
-It is possible to walk around much of the harbour edge and picnic in many spots.
+Although there are exclusive homes dotted around Sydney Harbour, there are large tracts of parklands, reserves and gardens that balance the harbour environmentally.
+This is particularly so on the northern side of the harbour where It is possible to walk around much of the harbour foreshores and picnic in many spots.

 Another way of seeing the harbour from a lofty position is to take the lift to the top of Sydney Tower, Australia's highest man-made structure.
 Here there is a revolving restaturant where you can have lunch or dinner and watch the city go by beneath you.
 There is also an observation tower for general viewing.

-Although we tend to associate the Harbour with the city of Sydney and its urban spread there are significant areas of bushland surrounding it which is protected in Sydney Harbour National Park and Crownand council reserves.
-Many of these offer extensive bushwalks where one can see the natural flora and, if you're lucky, some of the local fauna such as the Long-nosed Bandicoot and Little Penguin.
+Although we tend to associate Sydney Harbour with the city of Sydney and its urban spread, there are significant areas of bushland surrounding it which is protected in Sydney Harbour National Park and Crown and council reserves.
+Many of these offer extensive bushwalks where one can see the natural flora and, if you're lucky, some of the local fauna such as the long-nosed bandicoot and little penguin.